-Press the {Select Device} button to search for the USB device.
-Once the option file is found it will be displayed in Grey area below the Options List.
-If there is more than one file on the USB device then use the File parameter control to select the required software file.
+Touch the {Select Device} button and the USB device can be selected allowing the option file to be located.
+If there is more than one file on the USB device then use the File parameter control to select the required option file.

-Press (Select) to select the new option file, finally press (Install) and the option file will be installed into the mainframe.
+Touch {Select} to select the new option file, finally press {Install} and the option file will be installed into the mainframe.

-After installing a new option, the mainframe has to be re-booted.
+Note: After installing a new option, the mainframe has to be re-booted.